Experienced Washington State Car Accident Lawyers

 Please view our case results page for further examples of the success of our Washington car accident lawyers.

 Our Practice Areas

-- Car accidents: A car accident can be caused by the use of intoxicants, by texting and driving, by falling asleep at the wheel, by other forms of carelessness, or even by intentional misconduct.
+- Car accidents: A car crash can be caused by the use of intoxicants, by texting and driving, by falling asleep at the wheel, by other forms of carelessness, or even by intentional misconduct.
 Our car accident lawyers can locate expert witnesses such as accident reconstruction specialists to help you win your case.

 - Drunken driving accidents: A criminal conviction might take an at-fault driver off the road for a while, but it won’t necessarily secure you any compensation.
 A lawsuit, however, is designed to do just that.
 In some cases, we are able to sue third parties as well, such as a commercial driver’s employer or an establishment that served the driver alcohol.

 - Wrongful death: A wrongful death claim can arise from an accident that would give rise to a personal injury lawsuit if the victim had lived; this includes careless driving, medical malpractice, and even murder.
 Damages are divided among eligible relatives and the victim’s probate estate.